kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 its safety guarantee in the face of an asymmetric API change.
 Drivers that need to evolve `parameterKeys` for an in-use device should drain the device before publishing the change.

+**Driver responsibility**: drivers should avoid hot-swapping `parameterKeys` on devices with active allocations.
+When key changes are unavoidable (e.g. a hardware capability evolves), drivers should expect the affected device to be ineligible for new affinity-aware scheduling until it drains clean, and should plan rollouts accordingly (for example, by cordoning the device or rolling out the key change as part of a node reimage).

 #### Compatibility Matrix